openstack-infra/zuul/doc/source/user/config.rst

 project participates in the ``integrated`` shared queue for that pipeline.

+.. attr:: project

    In addition to a project-pipeline definition for one or more pipelines, the following attributes may appear in a project:

-**name** (required)
+   .. attr:: name
+      :required:

       The name of the project.
 If Zuul is configured with two or more unique projects with the same name, the canonical hostname for the project should be included (e.g., `git.example.com/foo`).

-**templates**
+   .. attr:: templates

-  A list of :ref:`project-template` references; the project-pipeline definitions of each Project Template will be applied to this project.
+      A list of :ref:`project-template` references; the
+      project-pipeline definitions of each Project Template will be applied to this project.
 If more than one template includes jobs for a given pipeline, they will be combined, as will any jobs specified in project-pipeline definitions on the project itself.

+   .. attr:: merge-mode
+      :default: merge-resolve

+      The merge mode which is used by Git for this project.
+Be sure this matches what the remote system which performs merges (i.e., Gerrit or GitHub).
+Must be one of the following values:

+      .. value:: merge

+         Uses the default git merge strategy (recursive).

+      .. value:: merge-resolve

+         Uses the resolve git merge strategy.
+This is a very conservative merge strategy which most closely matches the behavior of Gerrit.

+      .. value:: cherry-pick

+         Cherry-picks each change onto the branch rather than performing any merges.

+   .. attr:: <pipeline>

+      Each pipeline that the project participates in should have an entry in the project.
+The value for this key should be a dictionary with the following format:

+      .. attr:: jobs
+         :required:

+         A list of jobs that should be run when items for this project are enqueued into the pipeline.
+Each item of this list may be a string, in which case it is treated as a job name, or it may be a dictionary, in which case it is treated as a job variant local to this project and pipeline.
+In that case, the format of the dictionary is the same as the top level :attr:`job` definition.
+Any attributes set on the job here will override previous versions of the job.

+      .. attr:: queue

+         If this pipeline is a :value:`dependent
+         <pipeline.manager.dependent>` pipeline, this specifies the
+         name of the shared queue this project is in.
+Any projects which interact with each other in tests should be part of the same shared queue in order to ensure that they don't merge changes which break the others.
+This is a free-form string;
+         just set the same value for each group of projects.

 .. _project-template: